devopsdojoconsortium/dojoconsortium.org/content/workflow-management/workflow-process.md

   - workflow management
 ---

-Workflow management is the processes we use to move things from started to done, as rapidly as possible in value sequence.
+Workflow management is the process the team uses to move things from "In Progress" to "Done", as rapidly as possible in value sequence.
+It's important for minimizing WIP that the team looks at the backlog as the team's work and does not pre-assign work to individuals.

 ## Workflow Management Process